 - An April 2016 article, “Quality Measures at the Interface of Behavioral Health and Primary Care,” identified 730 quality indicators for general medical and behavioral health.
 This article, published in Current Psychiatry Reports, emphasizes the need for quality measures that can assess quality of both mental and physical health care particularly in integrated care settings.
 Lead author Matthew Goldman, MD, and colleagues found that 27 percent of the quality measures were designed for behavioral health settings, 47 percent for general mental health settings, and 25 percent for both settings.
 Additionally, the authors found that 11 percent of the measures were appropriate for integrated settings with a focus on the interaction between behavioral health and primary care providers.
 Given the abundance of measures, the authors conclude that for “value-based payment models to appropriately reimburse high-quality care, there must be consensus around which measures will be used.”

-- The National Quality Strategy (NQS) has recently released an online toolkit for stakeholders to celebrate their 5-year anniversary.
+- The National Quality Strategy (NQS) has recently released an online stakeholder toolkit to celebrate their 5-year anniversary.
 The NQS was established as part of the Affordable Care Act and “serves as a catalyst and compass for nationwide focus on quality improvement efforts and approach to measuring quality.”
 The toolkit provides the resources (e.g., briefing slides, template press releases, web content templates, and graphics) to allow organizations and other stakeholder to easily share their support of and alignment with the NQS.